andypandy47/covid-credential-tools/README.md

 # Covid Credentials Tool

-Allows users to generate, read and verify Covid Credentials as define by various international standards
+Allows users to generate, read and verify Covid Credentials as defined by various international standards

 **Features**